 The Medical Education Scholars Program (MESP) is an internationally acclaimed annual program established in 1998 by the University of Michigan Medical School.
-MESP provides an opportunity for competitively selected faculty to study principles of medical education in depth, with the support and direction of department faculty.
+MESP provides an opportunity for competitively selected faculty to study and apply principles of medical education in depth.
 The program is designed for medical school faculty and a limited number of fellows to develop as leaders in medical education.
 Skills emphasized include educational leadership, teaching, and scholarship.

 MESP is a 10-month program (September-June) in which Scholars attend 1/2 day sessions each Tuesday afternoon (1:00 pm - 4:30 pm).
 Departmental Chairs are expected to provide weekly 1/2 day release for the Scholars.